DebabrataBanik/Typing-Speed-Test/README.md

 This is a solution to the **Typing Speed Test** challenge built as part of a Frontend Mentor hackathon.

-The focus of this project was not just UI, but implementing **accurate typing logic**, meaningful metrics, and handling real-time user input correctly - all on the frontend, with no backend support.

 ## Table of Contents

 * The Challenge